Polaroid Photo Restoration

 Are old Polaroids worth anything?

 As collectibles, most family Polaroids have sentimental rather than monetary value.
 However, Polaroids by recognized artists (Andy Warhol, Walker Evans, Helmut Newton) can be worth thousands.
-Vintage Polaroid cameras, especially SX-70 models in good condition, have strong collector value ($100–$500+).
+Vintage Polaroid cameras, especially SX-70 models in good condition, have strong collector value ($100 to $500+).

 What is the difference between Polaroid and Instax?

-Polaroid (1948–present) produces square images with a larger white border, using integral film chemistry.
-Fujifilm Instax (1998–present) produces smaller rectangular images (Instax Mini) or larger squares (Instax Square).
+Polaroid (1948 to present) produces square images with a larger white border, using integral film chemistry.
+Fujifilm Instax (1998 to present) produces smaller rectangular images (Instax Mini) or larger squares (Instax Square).
 Both are instant film, but they use different chemistry and are not interchangeable.
 Polaroid cameras cannot use Instax film and vice versa.

 Is Polaroid restoration free?